Bada-Don/Facebook-page-clone/README.md

 # Facebook-page-clone
-# Clone of Facebook Login Page

 This project is a clone of the Facebook login page, made for educational purposes and demonstration of HTML, CSS, and JavaScript skills.
 It does not actually authenticate users.

 ## Usage

-1. Visit the project website: [Clone of Facebook Login Page](https://www.example.com)
+1. Visit the project website: [Clone of Facebook Login Page](https://cloneoffacebook.netlify.app/)
 2. Enter your email or phone number and password.
 3. Click on the 'Log In' button.